-Fashion photography is one of those niches that escapes strict definition and for the most part, it is free from creative restriction.
-You can shoot whatever you want, however you want, as long as you are telling a story.
-It’s true that clothes, accessories, and makeup form a huge part of the story, but at the end of the day you’re providing a glimpse into an imagined world through your unique perspective.
+Fashion photography is one of those niches that escape strict definition, and for the most part, it is free from creative restriction.
+You can shoot whatever you want.
+However, you want, as long as you are telling a story.
+Clothes, accessories, and makeup indeed form a huge part of the story, but at the end of the day, you’re providing a glimpse into an imagined world through your unique perspective.

-Fashion photography is all about concept and story.
-What narrative do you want your finished photos to express?
+What narrative do you want your finished fashion photos to express?
 What world are your characters situated in?
 You can go absolutely nuts at this stage.
-Literally imagine whatever you wish, then put your pen to paper and jot down whatever is in your head.
+This is the stage where you’re free to imagine whatever you wish.
+Creating an initial brief is about putting your pen to paper and jotting down whatever comes into your head.

-Once you’ve got that down, try and write it down a couple of different ways.
 Once you’ve written down a few decent descriptions of what you see in your mind’s eye, try to find the common threads that run between them.
-Take these threads and weave them into a short snippet that summarizes the story you are telling, as well as the characters, the scenario, and the world that your story exists in.
+Take these threads and weave them into a short snippet that summarizes the story you are telling and the characters, the scenario, and the world that your story exists in.